 A range of information is variously published, provided or made available to parents, inspectors and the Department for Education.
 These include details about the proprietor, the ethos of the school and the curriculum, and of the school's arrangements for admission, behaviour and exclusions, bullying, health and safety, first aid, details of the complaints procedure, and the number of complaints registered under the formal procedure during the preceding school year, and the provision for those with education, health and care plans or English as an additional language.
 They also include particulars of the school's academic performance during the preceding school year, and its results in public examinations, inspection reports and (for parents only) a report at least annually of their own child's progress.
 The safeguarding policy is posted on the school's website.
+A suitable statement of boarding principles and practice is published by the school.

-The standard relating to the provision of information [paragraph 32] is met.
+The standard relating to the provision of information [paragraph 32] and statement of boarding principles [NMS 1] are met.